 SMSFs are time-consuming.
 From administration to tax management and implementing your strategy, it’s not a simple process.
 Doing it alone isn’t advised unless you really know what you’re doing.

-We recommend calling in backup in the form of an independent financial advisor, or accountant, with specialist knowledge in this field.
+We recommend calling in backup in the form of a financial advisor, or accountant, with specialist knowledge in this field.
 Having these experts in place can save you time and money in the long run, while potentially helping you grow your super in ways you might not have thought of before.

 When looking for the right fit for you, be sure to ask questions about their experience and knowledge with SMSFs.
 Quiz them on the current rules, regulations and changes to make sure they’re up-to-date on their knowledge.

 Another tip?
 Use an online administration solution to help manage your super and provide real-time reporting and data analysis, while also helping your advisory team work from the same platform alongside you.

 Before setting up your SMSF, you need to appoint a trustee.
 This could be your sole responsibility, or you could share responsibility with a spouse or other family members.
 But remember: the onus is on the trustee or trustees to keep their SMSF in check, so choose wisely.

 Next, you need to get your legalities in order.
 This involves signing a declaration and preparing a trust deed, which establishes the rules of operation for your fund – including the powers of the trustees and payment to members.
 It isn’t a simple process and seeking legal advice is highly recommended to ensure your fund is set up sufficiently.

 Finally, it’s time to register your fund with the ATO.
 You’ll also need to get an ABN and Tax File Number to complement your fund so you can file an annual tax return, pay levies and prepare annual audits.